Culinary Delights: Catalonia

 Pan con Tomate

 To begin our culinary journey, our first stop is a humble dish that is truly Catalan.
-Pan con tomate, known also as pa amb tomaquet, is a simple, yet delicious recipe found on many tapas menus.
-To prepare pan con tomate, raw garlic is rubbed across crusty bread followed by rubbing it with a slice of ripe tomato.
-Top it off with a drizzle of fresh Spanish olive oil and you have an unassuming dish that is bursting with flavor and irresistible bite after bite.
-Most restaurants will serve the finished product but some offer a plate with the individual ingredients to do it yourself- a fun experience to make you feel like a true Catalonian.
+Pan con tomate, known also as pa amb tomaquet, is a simple yet delicious recipe found on many tapas menus.
+To prepare pan con tomate, raw garlic is rubbed across crusty bread, followed by rubbing it with a slice of ripe tomato.
+Top it off with a drizzle of fresh Spanish olive oil, and you have an unassuming dish bursting with flavor, and that is irresistible bite after bite.
+Most restaurants serve the finished product, but some offer a plate with the individual ingredients to do it yourself- a fun experience to make you feel like a true Catalonian.

 Calçots